iankerich254/airbnb-clone-project/README.md

 Securing Payments: Ensures transaction integrity and compliance with financial regulations by guarding payment endpoints

 Ensuring Availability: Maintains service uptime by mitigating abusive or malicious traffic patterns

+## CI/CD Pipeline

+A CI/CD pipeline automates the flow from code commits through building, testing, and deployment, reducing manual steps and ensuring consistent, reliable releases.
+It’s vital for our Airbnb-clone because it speeds up feedback loops, catches bugs early in development, and enables frequent, dependable feature rollouts.
+Common tools include GitHub Actions or GitLab CI for workflow orchestration, Docker for reproducible build environments, and Kubernetes or Terraform for deployment automation.